Time-dependent queue length distribution in queues fed by $K$ customers in a finite interval: Numerical examples for a Markovian queue

-For $K=900$, 1,000, and 1,100, Fig.\ \ref{fig:distribution} shows the queue length distribution as a heatmap.
+The computation time required to generate each heatmap varies significantly across hardware platforms: it took approximately 5 hours on an Intel Core i7-9700K CPU with 16~GB RAM (Ubuntu~24.04), whereas it required only about 3 minutes on a MacBook~Pro equipped with an Apple~M4 processor and 24~GB RAM.

 We also plot 30 sample paths of the queue length $L(t)$ obtained by simulation experiments.
 We observe that most of the sample paths traverse the dark area of the heat map, as expected.

-Figure \ref{fig:mean} shows the time-dependent mean queue length $\rmE[L(t)]$.
-It increases with $K$ and the peak time is delayed with $K$.
+Figure \ref{fig:mean} shows the time-dependent mean queue length $\E[L(t)]$.
+We observe that $\E[L(t)]$ increases as $K$ increases, and the time at which $\E[L(t)]$ attains its maximum shifts to a later point for larger values of $K$.
 Note that a small change in the total number $K$ of arrivals has a significant impact on the mean queue length.
-In particular, by the increase/decrease of 10\% in $K$ cause 40 to 50\% increase/decrease of the maximum of the time-dependent mean queue length.
+In particular, the increase/decrease of 10\% in $K$ causes 40 to 50\% increase/decrease of the maximum of the time-dependent mean queue length.

 Lastly, we compare the CTBP/M/$2$ queue with the conventional M${}_t$/M/$2$ queue with arrival rate function $\lambda(t) = Kf(t)$.
 Figure \ref{fig:comparison of means with MtMc} shows the mean, median, mode, and 95th percentile of the time-dependent queue length distribution and Fig.\ \ref{fig:comparison of distribution with MtMc} shows the queue length distributions at times $t = 50, 100, 150$, and 200.
-While there are no significant differences in the mean, median, and mode in the two models, the time-dependent queue length in our model is less variable than the M${}_t$/M/$c$ queue.
-In the M${}_t$/M/$c$ queue, the number $A(T)-A(t)$ of arrivals in $(t,T]$ is independent of the number $A(t)$ of arrivals before time $t$, whereas in the CTBP, $A(T)-A(t) = K- A(t)$, i.e., the number of arrivals before and after time $t$ are negatively correlated.
-As a result, the time-dependent queue length in the CTBP/M/$2$ queue is less variable than that of the M${}_t$/M/$c$ queue.
+While there are no significant differences in the mean, median, and mode in the two models, the time-dependent queue length in our model is less variable than in the M${}_t$/M/$2$ queue.
+In the M${}_t$/M/$2$ queue, the number $A(T)-A(t)$ of arrivals in $(t,T]$ is independent of the number $A(t)$ of arrivals before time $t$, whereas in the CTBP, $A(T)-A(t) = K- A(t)$, i.e., the numbers of arrivals before and after time $t$ are negatively correlated.
+As a result, the time-dependent queue length in the CTBP/M/$2$ queue is less variable than that of the M${}_t$/M/$2$ queue.
 Therefore, the model discussed in this paper provides an essentially different perspective in performance evaluation from that of the conventional queueing model.